 - Army Pfc.
 Jesse A. Givens, in his last letter home

-Fuchs is the author of the novels The Manuscript and Pandora's Sisters, both published worldwide by Macmillan; the D-Boys series of high-tech, high-concept, spec-ops military adventure novels D-Boys, Counter-Assault, and Close Quarters Battle (2013); and is co-author, with Glynn James, of the bestselling Arisen series of spec-ops zombie apocalypse dark action thrillers.
+Fuchs is the author of the novels The Manuscript and Pandora's Sisters, both published worldwide by Macmillan in hardback, paperback and all e-book formats (and in translation); the D-Boys series of high-tech, high-concept, spec-ops military adventure novels D-Boys, Counter-Assault, and Close Quarters Battle (2014); and is co-author, with Glynn James, of the bestselling Arisen series of spec-ops zombie apocalypse dark action thrillers.
 The second nicest thing anyone has ever said about his work was: "Fuchs seems to operate on the narrative principle of 'when in doubt put in a firefight'."
 (Kirkus Reviews, more here.)
-Fuchs is represented by Robert Gottlieb, Chairman of Trident Media Group in New York.

 Fuchs was born in New York; schooled in Virginia (UVa); and later emigrated to the San Francisco Bay Area, where he lived through the dot-com boom.
 Subsequently he decamped for an extended period of tramping before finally rocking up in London, where he now makes his home.
 He does a lot of travel blogging, most recently of some very long walks around the British Isles.
 He's been writing and developing for the web since 1994 and shows no particularly hopeful signs of stopping.